 The purpose of the certificate is to provide evidence of why sales tax was not collected on a transaction.
 Similar names for a resale certificate include reseller number, seller’s permit, exemption certificate, wholesale license, or reseller’s license.
 In order for the supplier to allow the tax-exempt purchase, the seller needs proof the buyer intends to resell the product by providing a valid resale certificate.

 The sales tax exemption is only intended to be used for inventory that will be resold and not intended for the tax-free purchase of items used in normal business operations such as paper, pens, etc.

 Before a business starts selling products or providing taxable services, it must first get a Tennessee Sales Tax Permit from the Tennessee Department of Revenue.
 The Sales Tax Permit is sometimes referred to as a seller’s permit, sales tax number, or sales tax license.

 Is a Certificate of Resale the same as a Sales Tax Permit?

 The Sales Tax Permit and Resale Certificate are commonly thought of as the same thing, but they are actually two separate documents.
 The Sales Tax Permit allows a business to sell and collect sales tax from taxable products and services in the state, while the Resale Certificate allows the retailer to make tax-exempt purchases for products they intend to resell.

-After registering, businesses that showed they make taxable sales will be automatically issued a Tennessee Sales and Use Tax Certificate of Resale.
+After registering for the Sales Tax Permit, businesses that indicated they will make taxable sales will be automatically issued a Tennessee Sales and Use Tax Certificate of Resale.
 The certificate is saved for download in the businesses’ Tennessee Taxpayer Access Point (TNTAP) account.